leoj3n/consul-vault/README.md

       name: consul-vault_default
 ```

-The name of the other project is `consul-vault` thus the network is called `consul-vault_default` thanks to docker's standardized naming conventions for container instances.
+The name of the other project is `consul-vault`, thus the network is called `consul-vault_default` thanks to docker's standardized naming conventions for container instances.

-You might also save this as `net-compose.yml` and compose a docker command like:
+You could save this as `net-compose.yml` and run a docker command like:

 ```console
 $ docker-compose --project-name 'myapp' --file 'local-compose.yml' --file 'net-compose.yml' up --detach
 ```

-If your development process would be aided by persisting consul and vault data to a backend locally, or if you are wanting to test out consul+vault clustering locally, or perhaps (if for some reason) your app needs to connect to consul and vault over TLS when locally under development, then consider use the `networks:` method.
-However, the `IS_DEV=1` method might be better.

 ### `IS_DEV=1`

+If you need a simple, single-instance dev setup for your app to connect to for development purposes, then it is probably more lightweight to use the image method with `IS_DEV=1` in your `local-compose.yml`.
+This also might have the benefit of a clean consul and vault database every time you start your app cluster, which makes your app development process more reproducible.

-It's also possible to pull in an image that simply spins up vault and consul in their zero-setup-required but also no-data-preserved `-dev` modes (notice the `IS_DEV=1`):
+It's possible to pull in an image that simply spins up vault and consul in their zero-setup-required but also no-data-preserved `-dev` modes (notice the `IS_DEV=1`):

 ```yml
 version: "3.7"